artur-carvalho/tf-az-vm-deploy/README.md

 # tf-az-vm-deploy
 Deploy a single vm in Azure using Terraform and Vault

+# Variable names
+Change the variables in main.tf

 # How to deploy

 - Download terraform version 0.14.*